vinsol-spree-contrib/spree_wallet/README.md

 While from admin end, Admin can select any amount from wallet, but it should be less than amount present in user's balance.

+**Here is a detailed article with screenshot http://vinsol.com/spreecommerce-wallet**

 Testing
 -------